-This year, we reviewed and re-validated the list of material factors identified to ensure their relevance to our business and stakeholders.
-The Company's material and additional ESG factors and references for the detailed information are summarised below.
+In FY2022, we reviewed and re-validated the list of material factors identified to ensure their relevance to our business and stakeholders.
+The Company's material and additional ESG factors and references for the detailed information are summarised in Table 2.